 - Focus your efforts on online advertising, email communications, and your program website, since most graduate prospects will get their information this way.
 Faculty communication and advertising are the most effective ways to recruit.
 An accurate and current website highlighting faculty expertise and financial support is crucial to advertising your program.
 Printed brochures are valuable only for recruiting events or related activities as a supplement to faculty expertise.

 - Request State University System and UCF undergraduate lists and send communications to these prospects including information about your program, scheduled events, and testimonials from alumni, students, and faculty.
-The request forms are located in the Downloads section of GradInfo and should be submitted to Leben Goldman at Leben.Goldman@ucf.edu.
+The request forms can be requested from Leben Goldman at Leben.Goldman@ucf.edu.

 - Implement a systematic communications plan that would allow you to communicate important information to your prospects, applicant admits, and current students.
 The communications should be personalized, with emails and phone calls from faculty, alumni, and current students.
 This is the most important part of the process for converting prospects to current students.